Monday, December 8, 2014

 What is this sign?
 Is it a curve or is it a turn?
 Also note the single line in the center in lieu of double lines.
 This mess is found on Harrison Road northbound in New Hartford Township, CT.
 Another one of many New England townships with shoddy traffic signs, these make up the functionally defunct Litchfield County.
 As part of a county with 190,000 residents, revenues would likely be adequate to maintain all traffic signs correctly if traffic engineering and traffic signs were centralized to a county, regional or state level.
 (Image from Google Street View)

 Note that what is being said here is NOT that the state will have to do everything for the cities and counties.
 There is room for local control, but local control must be engineer-driven including checks and balances to be effective.
-Any county, city, town or township could comply with the changes below simply by being properly trained by state authorities, having or using proper equipment, receiving conditional funding from the state or federal government just for that purpose, purchasing only from state-approved vendors, having all traffic engineering handled by qualified engineers and coordinating with state authorities on all traffic control procedures instead of operating independent of the state.
+Any county, city, town or township potentially could comply with the changes below simply by being properly trained by state authorities, having or using proper equipment, receiving conditional funding from the state or federal government just for that purpose, purchasing only from state-approved vendors, having all traffic engineering handled by qualified engineers and coordinating with state authorities on all traffic control procedures instead of operating independent of the state.
 But "could" is the key word.
 How much could they do if the budget in a township is $850,000 and hiring a PTOE alone would cost 12% of the budget?
 Is it realistic to think that any local agency with a low population and small tax base has what it takes to do everything listed above?
 They could do all of this, but not alone.
+Likewise, the states could use more help with signage themselves.

-What many do not realize is that once devices are in place, the cost of maintenance is far lower than the initial major improvements if the responsible local jurisdiction is adequately maintaining them and they were correct to start with.
-Major overhauls are only needed because those in charge failed or were unable to comply with proper standards, keep a proper sign inventory, properly invest in such work or place traffic control devices without following proper protocols.
-Knockdowns and stolen signs should be located and replaced, worn out signs should be replaced, signs should comply with sign plans and all traffic signs should be designed properly and those with proper knowledge should be able to point out significant errors with the ability to get them changed.
+What many do not realize is that once devices are in place, the cost of maintenance is far lower than the initial major improvements if the responsible local jurisdiction is adequately maintaining them, can properly allocate resources for it, and the devices were correct to start with.
+Major overhauls are only needed because those in charge failed or were unable to comply with proper standards, keep a proper sign inventory, properly invest in such work, or place traffic control devices without following proper protocols.
+Knockdowns and stolen signs should be located and replaced, worn out signs should be replaced, damaged guardrails should be repaired, faded road striping should be replaced, signs should comply with sign plans and all traffic signs should be designed properly and those with proper knowledge should be able to point out significant errors with the ability to get them changed.

 By doing it correctly the first time and every time, costs would be reduced and safety would be greatly enhanced regardless of what road or what state one happens to drive on.
 Obviously in the real world that means that some economies of scale are needed, and the best way to create those is to accept that consolidating some things such as highly technical matters to a more concentrated or higher level of government should be policy instead of optional.
 Indeed, some things need to be handled from a level where following a proper process is not financially difficult or impossible.